MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4742.md

 -   **Home Directory** \[Type = UnicodeString\]: user's home directory.
 If **homeDrive** attribute is set and specifies a drive letter, **homeDirectory** should be a UNC path.
 The path must be a network UNC of the form \\\\Server\\Share\\Directory.
 If the value of **homeDirectory** attribute of computer object was changed, you will see the new value here.
 For computer objects, it is optional, and typically is not set.
 You can change this attribute by using Active Directory Users and Computers, or through a script, for example.

 -   **Home Drive** \[Type = UnicodeString\]**:** specifies the drive letter to which to map the UNC path specified by **homeDirectory** account’s attribute.
-The drive letter must be specified in the form “DRIVE\_LETTER:”.
-For example – “H:”.
+The drive letter must be specified in the form `DRIVE\_LETTER:`.
+For example – `H:`.
 If the value of **homeDrive** attribute of computer object was changed, you will see the new value here.
 For computer objects, it is optional, and typically is not set.
 You can change this attribute by using Active Directory Users and Computers, or through a script, for example.

 -   **Script Path** \[Type = UnicodeString\]**:** specifies the path of the account’s logon script.
 If the value of **scriptPath** attribute of computer object was changed, you will see the new value here.
 For computer objects, it is optional, and typically is not set.
 You can change this attribute by using Active Directory Users and Computers, or through a script, for example.